-The Anderson County prairies are a precious remaining fragment of the millions of acres of tallgrass prairie that once covered more than 170 millions acres, from Canada through Texas as as far as Ohio in the east.
-Most tallgrass prairie has been converted to cropland, making the once expansive landscape North America's most-altered ecosystem (in terms of acres lost.)
+The Anderson County Prairies are a precious remaining fragment of the millions of acres of tallgrass prairie that once covered more than 170 million acres, from Canada through Texas and as far as Ohio in the east.
+Most tallgrass prairie has been converted to cropland, making the once expansive landscape North America's most-altered ecosystem in terms of acres lost.
 Of the roughly four percent that remains today, most (about 2/3) survives in the Flint Hills of Kansas and Oklahoma.
-Just to north and east of the Flint Hills lies a special pocket of tallgrass prairie in Anderson County, Kansas.
+Just to the north and east of the Flint Hills lies a special pocket of tallgrass prairie in Anderson County, Kansas.

-Anderson County’s deeper soils and higher annual rainfall provide unique communities and species more diverse than the more recognized prairies of the Flint Hills.
-This fertile landscape abounds with healthy populations of native grasses—big bluestem, Indian grass, switchgrass—and wildflowers such as purple coneflower, leadplant, prairie clover, black-eyed susan’s, prairie gentian, and spiderwort.
+Anderson County’s deeper soils and higher annual rainfall provide unique plant communities and species more diverse than the more recognized prairies of the Flint Hills.
+This fertile landscape abounds with healthy populations of native grasses—big bluestem, Indian grass, switchgrass—and wildflowers such as purple coneflower, leadplant, prairie clover, black-eyed Susan, prairie gentian and spiderwort.
 These prairies are best known for housing some of the only known reproducing populations of Mead’s milkweed on Earth.
-Mead’s milkweed is a small green-flowered milkweed that should be found in eastern Kansas and in Missouri but is listed was a threatened species by the federal government in 1988.
+Mead’s milkweed is a small green-flowered milkweed that should be found in eastern Kansas and in Missouri but was listed as a threatened species by the federal government in 1988.

-In the mid-1990’s, The Nature Conservancy purchased 128-acre in Anderson County to protect this special plant.
-Over time, the nature preserve has grown to 1,450 acres.
+In the mid-1990s, The Nature Conservancy purchased 128 acres in Anderson County to protect this special plant.
+Over time, the nature preserve has grown to 1,143 acres.